valstat/valstat-rfc/kb_documents/non trivial but simple sample.md

 ## DBJ metastate solution

+Must see the full but short demo here: https://godbolt.org/z/Kz3zc1

+- metastate paradigm shift
+- simplicity is not idiocy

 ```cpp
 // ignore the value, check it there is a status
 #define check_return(VS) if ( int(VS.status) > 0) return {0, VS.status}